faisal-gits/itGuideAPI/README.md

 ---

-This concludes the documentation for the selfcare.itguidebd.com public APIs.
+This concludes the documentation for the Self-Care itGuide public APIs.
 If you have any questions or encounter any issues, please contact our support team at info@itguidebd.com.